hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 --------------------------------------------

 To use the wallet, you interact with the wallet setup in the previous section using a specific party user.
-In our example, ``aliceWallet`` has been configured to interact with the wallet app using the previously created user ``alice``.
+In our example, ``aliceWallet`` has been configured to interact with the validator app using the previously created user ``alice``.

 Using Alice’s wallet, you can create free coins like so: ::